ugolancia/rpres/first_rpresent.md

 Presentation of the body mass index calculation tool
 ========================================================
 author: Ugo Lancia
-date: Sat Jan 16 10:41:41 2016
+date: Sat Jan 16 10:45:55 2016

 General outline
 ========================================================

 - In my first shiny project I'd want to create something simple but useful
-- Screening test are very important tools inthe public health field
+- Screening test are very important tools in the public health field
 - These test are not meant to do diagnosis, but to spot some potential risky situation
 - One well recognized risk situation is when your body mass index is out of boundaries